Title IX Grievance Procedure - For Employees

 Meetings and hearings will not be intentionally scheduled on dates where the advisors are not available, provided that the advisors act reasonably in providing available dates and work collegially to find dates and times that meet all schedules.

-The College will investigate and adjudicate complaints in a prompt timeframe under this grievance procedure and will review requests for reasonable delays.
+The University will investigate and adjudicate complaints in a prompt timeframe under this grievance procedure and will review requests for reasonable delays.
 The determination of what is reasonable shall be made by the Director of Human Resources or designee provided reasonable notice is given and the delay does not overly inconvenience other parties.

 SECTION FOUR – INVESTIGATION